Thursday, September 12 Amman

 Saturday, September 21 Jerusalem

 Head down to the desert for a visit to Masada, the magnificent site of Herod’s palaces and of the last stand of the Jews who rebelled against Rome (AD 66-73).
-Stop by the oasis at En Gedi where David hid from Saul in a cave.
+Visit Qumran, the ruins of the first-century radical Jewish community in the desert that produced the Dead Sea Scrolls found in caves nearby.
 Learn from MCC workers in Jerusalem.

 Sunday, September 22 Jerusalem